 The competition consists are two (2) Judging Rounds:

 The Final Judging Round begins the night of the New England Innovation Showcase (Wednesday, October 6th), and ends on Friday, October 8th, 2021.
-The purpose of this round is to select the (one) Winner of the New England Innovation Award, per Category.
+The purpose of this round is to select the (one) Winner of the New England Innovation Award, per track.

 All Finalists and Award Winners are celebrated and presented with an Award at the Annual Evening of Innovation, scheduled for the evening of Wednesday, November 3, 2020.
 Winners are announced at that time, they are not notified in advance.